adamghill/dj-angles/README.md

 - Since it looks like HTML, syntax highlighting mostly "just works"
 - Integrates with Django component libraries like [django-bird](https://django-bird.readthedocs.io)
 - Lets you excitedly tell your friends how neat the Shadow DOM is
-- Pretend like you are writing React components, but without dealing with JavaScript at all
+- Pretend like you are writing React components, but without dealing with a JavaScript build process

 ## 💥 Example